Lesson 3 of 6

 Background of Proverbs

 The short sayings (the bulk of the material in chapters 10-30) probably originated as folk wisdom, generated, preserved, and passed on in the spheres of the clan and the family.
 Every culture (including our own) is concerned with passing on advice to the next generations about how to get along in the world.
 In the ancient world this preserving and passing on of such wisdom took place within the family and the tribe; in our day we might speak of the family and various educational institutions.
 As this folk and family wisdom was passed on, it began to be written down and collected, arranged according to content or form or other criteria that are not clear to us.
-Such collections became the beginnings of the book of Proverbs.
-The book is framed by essays and longer poems (chapters 1-9 and 31) that appear to have taken written form quite early.
+Such collections became the beginnings of the Book of Proverbs.
+The book is framed by essays and longer poems (Proverbs 1-9 and 31).

 These collections seem to have been used in some sort of school.
 Several hints point in this direction.
 When young David arrived at the court of Saul, for example, he was described as already educated, “skillful in playing, a man of valor, a warrior, prudent in speech, and a man of good presence; and the LORD is with him” (1 Samuel 16:18).
 The various rhetorical forms found in Proverbs also point to the use of these materials in teaching situations.